Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Introduction

-With transparency in mind, this paper asks the following question: given a dataset, what is the simplest architecture of additive models that provides the highest accuracy?
-In order to address this question, it is necessary to define it.
-Informally, we say that the architecture of additive models is the Simplest with the Highest Accuracy (SHA) if the following conditions are satisfied: \begin{itemize} \item Based on the data, the model accuracy has passed a threshold, which indicates that it is at the highest level of accuracy. \item If the relationship between the feature and the output is linear, we should maintain the output with respect to the feature in its linear additive form. \item There is a maximum number of disjoint subsets that cover all feature indices $(1,\dots,p)$, such that each feature can interact only with its own group.
-In other words, if there are no direct or indirect interactions between two features, the output with respect to them should be separated into an additive form. \end{itemize} The key principle underlying the SHA requirements is that if model performance is comparable, a transparent model should be preferred over a complex one.
-As pointed out in model risk management handbook by OCC \cite{OCC2021model}, ``model risks increases with greater model complexity."
-Consequently, transparency is a key factor in the selection of models by companies.
-According to a case study presented in \cite{quell2021riskmanagement}, a European bank chose the logistic regression over a NN with one hidden layer for shallow rating models when model performances were roughly similar.
+With transparency in mind, we ask the following question in this paper: given a dataset, what is the simplest architecture of additive models that provides high accuracy?
+Informally, we are looking for models to satisfy the following conditions: \begin{itemize} \item Based on the data, the model accuracy is comparable with the most accurate ML model. \item If the relationship between the feature and the output is linear, we should maintain the output with respect to the feature in its linear additive form. \item There is a maximum number of disjoint subsets that cover all feature indices $(1,\dots,p)$, such that each feature can interact only with its group.
+In other words, if there are no direct or indirect interactions between two features, the output with respect to them should be separated into an additive form. \end{itemize} We wish to adopt the most transparent model if accuracy is not harmed.
+As pointed out in the model risk management handbook by OCC \cite{OCC2021model}, ``model risks increase with greater model complexity."
+Consequently, transparency is a key factor in the selection of models by the institutions.

 The recently introduced NAMs \cite{agarwal2021neural} have provided a very simple architecture, but it does not explicitly incorporate the linear component and it does not yet include interactions.
-As a result, it usually fails to meet the SHA requirements.
-We propose a forward stepwise selection algorithm to resolve the issue of neglecting linear components.
-Experiments have demonstrated that the algorithm is capable of efficiently identifying all nonlinear features.
-In order to simplify nonlinear structures further, we closely examine the additive separability between two features using the additive separability theorem and the universal approximation property of NNs, motivated by \cite{sorokina2008detecting,tsang2018neural,tsang2020does}.
+As a result, it does not necessarily have the simplest architecture and might lose accuracy when interactions exist.
+We propose a forward stepwise selection algorithm to include linear components.
+To simplify nonlinear structures further, we closely examine the additive separability between two features using the additive separability theorem and the universal approximation property of NNs, motivated by \cite{sorokina2008detecting,tsang2018neural,tsang2020does}.